Cloudy Urine During Pregnancy – Causes & What Does It Mean

 5. Try Warm or Hot Compress

 If you have cloudy urine, you may experience pain in the abdominal region.
-Using warm or hot compress may help in alleviating the pain in the abdominal region that may be due to the infection.
+Using a warm or hot compress may help alleviate the pain in the abdominal region that may be due to the infection.
 This also helps in reducing inflammation and the appearance of cloudy urine.

 6. Take Enough Rest